ltfang/reading-journey/README.md

 See the app in production here: https://reading-journey.herokuapp.com/

-The app is built with React, Express, Node, and Postgres and integrates the Google Books API.
-Front-end libraries includereact-select, react-modal, luxon, and font-awesome.
+The app is built with React, Express, Node, and Postgres; integrates the Google Books API; and uses the react-router, react-select, react-modal, luxon, and font-awesome libraries.

 ## Instructions